Meteora, a holy place!

 - Keep everything clean and don’t litter the site!

 - While visiting the monasteries men preferably should wear long pants or pants no shorter than the knee.
 Women should wear skirts and dressed modestly, shoulders must be covered.
 Skirts for ladies are provided on the entrances of the monasteries.

-- The monks and the nuns they are not a touristic attraction to be photographed.
+- The monks and the nuns are not a touristic attraction to be photographed.
 Avoid taking pictures of them!
 Respect their life commitment to their faith!

 - Your trip can contribute to economic and social development.
 Purchase local handicrafts and products to support the local economy using the principles of fair trade.
 Bargaining for goods should reflect an understanding of a fair wage.

 - Learn as much as possible about your destination and take time to understand the customs, norms, and traditions.
 Avoid any behavior that could offend the local population.